 The San Diego Natural History Museum is the best San Diego spot to learn about natural history in California.
 One of the oldest scientific institutions on the West Coast, one of the main highlights of the museum is the Fossil Mysteries interactive exhibit that focuses on the prehistory of Southern California.

-The San Diego Museum of Us focuses on the pre-Columbia history of the Americas, while the Maritime Museum of San Diego boasts the largest collection of historic ships in America.
+The San Diego Museum of Us focuses on the pre-Columbia history of the Americas.
+At the same time, the Maritime Museum of San Diego boasts the largest collection of historic ships in America.

-The Timken Museum of Art offers free general admission for every day that it is open, and so does the Wells Fargo Museum, although it is temporarily closed.
-While most museums in San Diego do not offer free general admission every day, several museums offer free admission days every month on a rotating basis.
+The Timken Museum of Art offers free general admission every day it is open.
+While most museums in San Diego do not offer free general admission daily, several museums offer free admission days every month on a rotating basis.

 Similar resident deals exist for other San Diego museums, so make sure to check these out before booking your museum tickets.